MillenniumMachines/MillenniumOS/post-processors/fusion-360/README.md

 The final setting is `None (Expert Mode)`, which will assume that all used work offsets are already configured.

-In this mode, no work piece probing code will be generated automatically - but you can still use Fusion360's "probing" functionality to create probing operations where and when you need them.
+In this mode, no work piece probing code will be generated automatically - but you can still use Fusion360's Inspection -> Probing functionality to create probing operations where and when you need them.
+Please note the Probing functionality requires a paid Fusion360 license.

 You can set individual output settings to `No` to disable some of the default functionality (e.g. "Home Before Start" can be turned off, amongst others), or you can disable all the pre-configuration commands by setting "Output job setup commands" to `No`.